beckym223/manual_work/E6_long_edited.md

 with R').
 What we are seeing here, in my opinion, is a genuine syndrome in which all sorts of good things go together.
 Strong real
-3 The standard expression for the residual, R = pdy - iwIdL - (p + 5)dK has a "dual" representation, which is:
-R - Ldw + Kd(p + 6) - y-dp.
-T'his form simply says
-that the fruits of real cost reduction have to go some- where-either to workers (Ldw) or to owners of capital [Kd(p + 6)] or, in the form of lower prices to the activ- ity's customers (-y7dp).

 ### ---Economics-1998-0-27.txt---